midlyx-hatrys/seguro/doc/protocol.md

 - Once the event is committed, server says `COMMITTED`, event id, data length.
 The information must match the `SAVE` request.

-- Until the `COMMITTED MANY` notification is emitted, client must not issue any new commands.
+- Until the `COMMITTED` notification is emitted, client must not issue any new commands.

 [ Strictly speaking this flow is redundant because writing one event